 For more information about how to sign up for SNAP, download our free guide.

-How to Check Your SNAP Application Status in Florida
+Checking Your SNAP Application Status in Florida

 After you submit your food stamps application, it may take up to 30 days of processing before you receive a decision.
 During this time, you may check your SNAP application status in one of two ways: